wpswings/woo-one-click-upsell-funnel/README.txt

 == Upgrade Notice ==

-= 3.4.7 – Released on 29 July 2024 =
+= 3.4.7 – Released on 16 Aug 2024 =
 * New: Latest WP (6.6.1) and WC (9.1.4)
-* Fixes: Issue with shortcode redirection.
+* Fixes: Bug fixed for Upsell Templates